 Typically, cancer specialists use medications that travel through the blood, a type of treatment known as systemic therapy, to treat metastatic breast cancer.
 In some cases, treatment may also involve surgery and/or radiation therapy.

 Systemic therapy options include chemotherapy, targeted therapy, immunotherapy, and, for metastatic breast cancer that is hormone receptor-positive, hormone therapy.
-You may receive one type of systemic therapy at a time, or multiple therapies at once.
+You may receive one type of systemic therapy at a time or multiple treatments at once.

 Like many patients with metastatic hormone receptor-positive breast cancer, you may receive hormone therapy and targeted therapy in tandem.
 If that proves ineffective, chemotherapy may be necessary.